 The Best Way to Crack Open a Coconut

 A great source of vitamins and nutrients, coconut water is a favorite drink for a reason—not to mention it's incredibly refreshing.
 But buying the store-bought, pasteurized versions can get pricey, so why not try making your own?
-It'll have a richer coconut flavor, and, as an added bonus, you'll get all that delicious meat inside that's perfect for cooking and baking.
-Both tasks are much easier than they look—just follow our test kitchen's top tips and tricks.
+Cracking open the husk takes a bit more effort, but it'll be richer in flavor, and, as an added bonus, you'll get all that delicious coconut meat inside that's perfect for cooking and baking.
+Opening it and extracting the water is much easier than it looks—just follow our test kitchen's top tips and tricks.

 How to Extract the Water

 First, locate the three "eyes" at the stem end of the coconut.
 Then use a screwdriver to test which one is the softest before piercing.
 Next, invert the coconut over a bowl or glass and shake if necessary to get all of the water out.
 Once it's empty of liquid, it's time to move on to extracting the meat.
-Full of vitamins and minerals, it's a step you don't want to skip.
+Full of vitamins and minerals, the meat is worth saving.

 How to Extricate the Meat